 of high quality care and informs health care policies.

 Courses within this certificate program carry full graduate course credit at UCI’s School of Medicine and most can be directly

 applied to the school’s MS degree in Biomedical and Translational Sciences (MS-BATS).
 Students will be able to concurrently

-enroll in these courses via Access UCI through Extension.
+enroll in these courses via ACCESS UCI through UCI Division of Continuing Education.

 On-site Training Available

 Our Corporate Training specialists can deliver this program or customize one that fits your organization’s specific needs.
 Visit Corporate Training or call (949) 824-1847 for information.